pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 This record can be used by a pool to query downstream servers about which AEAD algorithms they support.

 Client MUST send with no body.
 Clients MAY use Keep Alive in combination with this record.
-A request with this record SHOULD NOT include a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record. (this is also in conflict with the NTS spec!)
+Contrary to {{RFC8915}}, a request with this record SHOULD NOT include a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record.

 Server MUST ignore any client body sent and MUST send in response a Supported Algorithm List record with as data a list of tuples of two 16-bit integers, the first giving an algorithm ID for the AEAD and the second giving the length of the key for that algorithm ID.

-(maybe clarify why that key length is sent over the wire?
-I keep forgetting why that is useful)

 When included, the server MUST NOT negotiate a next protocol, AEAD algorithm, or keys for this request.

+We include algorithm key size in the response so that a pool does not itself need knowledge of which AEAD algorithm's exist, and what their key sizes are.
+Instead, it can use the provided key length when extracting keys from the TLS connection between end user and pool.
+This allows adoption of new AEAD algorithms without any software changes being needed in pool software.

 ## Fixed Key Request {#fixedkey}
 Record Type Number: To be assigned by IANA (draft implementations: 0x4002) Critical Bit: 1

 When client is properly authenticated, the server SHOULD NOT perform Key Extraction but rather use the keys provided by the client in the extension field.
-This allows a pool to do key negotiation on behalf of its users with the downstream NTS Key Exchange servers, even though it terminates the TLS connection. (is "terminates" a technical term here? as in it is the opposite for "forwards" or something?)
+This allows a pool to do key negotiation on behalf of its users with the downstream NTS Key Exchange servers, even though it terminates the TLS connection.

 When used, the client MUST provide an AEAD Algorithm Negotiation record with precisely one algorithm, and a Next Protocol Negotiation record with precisely one next protocol.
 The data in the Fixed Key Request record must have length twice the key length N of the AEAD algorithm in the AEAD Algorithm Negotiation record.
 The first N bytes MUST be the C2S Key and the second set of N bytes MUST be the S2C key.
 Clients MAY use Keep Alive in combination with this record.